 - For Planning Grants, the Federal share is 100%.

-- For the remaining three Resilience Grants, an 80% federal / 20 % non-federal cost share is required, except for instances where a 100% federal share is available for a tribe as determined by the Secretary.
-Waivers are available in some circumstances.
+- For the remaining three Resilience Grants, an 80% federal / 20 % non-federal cost share is required, except for instances where a 100% federal share is available for Tribes and Territories.

-- Cost share requirements may be fulfilled through other Federal non-PROTECT Discretionary Grant Program funds, though cost share requirements of those federal funds must still be met.
+- Cost share requirements may be fulfilled through other Federal non-PROTECT Competitive Grant Program funds, though cost share requirements of those federal funds must still be met.

-- Non-Federal cost share requirements may be reduced by up to 10 percentage points if states have a Resilience Improvement Plan in place and if that plan is incorporated into other metropolitan or statewide long-range transportation plans.
+- Non-Federal cost share requirements may be reduced by up to 10 percentage points if states or MPOs have a Resilience Improvement Plan in place and if that plan is incorporated into the metropolitan or statewide long-range transportation plan.

 Application Cycle